gligorkot/TimeZonePicker/README.md

 # TimeZonePicker
-A TimeZonePicker UIViewController similar to the iOS Settings app.
+A TimeZonePicker UIViewController similar to the iOS Settings app, with not as many cities.